lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 ### What is the name of the payload within the cab file?

+To find this answer, we start by going back to the search for `gap1.cab` and selecting the `files` packet.

+We pull the MD5 hash so we can put it into VirusTotal and learn more what's been uncovered about this file.

 **Answer**:

 ### What is the user-agent associated with this network traffic?